 Those who have difficulty recognising phishing emails or want to learn more can retrain via the training modules in the Phished Academy.

 The purpose of this awareness training is purely educational.
 Detailed statistics from the campaign are confidential and will not be shared.
 Results will only be used in anonymised and aggregated form to guide the campaign and monitor progress.
-It is not possible to unsubscribe from these simulation emails.
-Currently, more and more staff members are gradually being included in the campaign.
-At a later stage, students will also be included.

 Help keep UGent's IT infrastructure safe: report any phishing emails you receive via the procedure described under "Report phishing".